marshalltj/island-queue-bot/README.md

 >- `<minutes>` - The number of minutes a user is allowed on an island.
 >
 >**Restrictions**:
->- Only Server Admins can use the command.
+>- Only server admins can use the command.
 >- This command can't be sent in a DM.
 >
 >**Description**:
 >
 >Sets the amount of time a user is allowed to be on an island.
 Every 5 minutes the bot cleans users who have spent too much time on an island and automatically removes them from island queues.
-This property is by default set to 30 for each Server.
+This property is by default set to 30 for each server.